 Each city in Russia also has an official founding date, with celebrations, fireworks, speeches, food and drink.
-Moscow’s City Day, for example, is usually celebrated around the first weekend of September with free concerts in Lubyanskaya square and a varied cultural programme of firework shows, theatre, cinema, farmer’s markets and other excursions.
-In 2019 Moscow will celebrate its birthday on 31 August, while St Petersburg’s City Day is held yearly on 27 May.
+Moscow’s City Day, for example, is usually celebrated around the first weekend of September with free concerts in Lubyanskaya Square and a varied cultural programme of firework shows, theatre, cinema, farmer’s markets and other excursions.
+Other cities, including St Petersburg, also have their own city days.

-- Monday, 7 January: Russian Orthodox Christmas Day – the Russian Orthodox Church operates by the Julian calendar, thus the 25 December corresponds to 7 January on the Gregorian calendar.
+- Tuesday, 7 January: Russian Orthodox Christmas Day – the Russian Orthodox Church operates with the Julian calendar, which results in 25 December corresponding to 7 January on the Gregorian calendar;

-- Saturday, 23 February: Defender of the Fatherland Day – this holiday commemorates those in the armed forces past and present, and was established in 1919 as Red Army Day, and later carried the name Soviet Army and Navy Day from 1949 to 1993.
+- Sunday, 23 February: Defender of the Motherland Day – this commemorates those in the armed forces, was established in 1919 as Red Army Day and later carried the name Soviet Army and Navy Day from 1949 to 1993;

-- Wednesday, 1 May: Spring and Labour Day – once celebrated in the USSR as International Workers’ Solidarity Day, it was renamed Spring and Labour Day in 1992.
+- Friday, 1 May: Spring and Labor Day – once celebrated in the USSR as International Workers’ Solidarity Day, it was renamed Spring and Labor Day in 1992;

-- Thursday, 9 May: Victory Day – celebrates the Soviet victory over Nazi Germany in 1945, the culmination of the Great Patriotic War between 1941 and 1945; May 9 1945 was when the German Instrument of Surrender was delivered to Moscow.
+- Saturday, 9 May: Victory Day – commemorates the Soviet victory over Nazi Germany in 1945 when the German Instrument of Surrender was delivered to Moscow, ending the Great Patriotic War between 1941 and 1945;

-- Wednesday, 12 June: Russia Day – the main Russian public holiday, which commemorates the adoption of the Declaration of Sovereignty of the Russian Federation on 12 June 1991.
+- Friday, 12 June: Russia Day – the main Russian public holiday, which commemorates the adoption of the Declaration of Sovereignty of the Russian Federation in 1991;

-- Monday, 4 November: Unity Day – this is Russia’s newest public holiday, established in 2004, and celebrates the liberation of Moscow from Polish troops in 1612 and is so-called because Russians of all social classes united together to achieve this.
-On the same day, the Russian Orthodox Church commemorates one of the most honoured relics in Russia, the icon of Our Lady of Kazan.
+- Wednesday, 4 November: Unity Day – established in 2004 as Russia’s newest public holiday, it celebrates the liberation of Moscow from Polish troops in 1612 and is named after the fact that Russians of all social classes united together to achieve this.
+On the same day, the Russian Orthodox Church commemorates one of the most honored relics in Russia, the icon of Our Lady of Kazan;

 Important Russian holidays

-- Friday, 25 January: Tatiana Day (Russian religious holiday)
+- Saturday, 25 January: Tatiana Day – Russian religious holiday;

-- The week before Lent, Maslenitsa (unofficial holiday), is the equivalent of Mardi Gras and celebrated around the country.
+- The week before Lent, Maslenitsa – an unofficial holiday, this is the Russian equivalent of Mardi Gras;

-- Saturday, 6 July: Ivan Kupala Day or Day of John the Baptist (unofficial holiday)
+- Monday, 6 July: Ivan Kupala Day or Day of John the Baptist – unofficial holiday;

-- Wednesday, 30 October: Day of Remembrance of the Victims of Political Repression (held since 1991 to remember the victims of Soviet-era and imperial-era repression)
+- Friday, 30 October: Day of Remembrance of the Victims of Political Repression – held since 1991 to remember the victims of Soviet- and imperial-era repression;

-- Sunday, 24 November: Mother’s Day was introduced in 1998, but many people still give gifts to their mothers on International Women’s Day in March.
+- Sunday, 29 November: Mother’s Day – introduced in 1998, but many people still give gifts to their mothers on International Women’s Day in March.

-There is no daylight saving time change in Russia.
-There are 11 time zones across the vast country, but as from October 2014, they are all permanently on winter time.
+There is no daylight saving time in Russia.
+There are 11 time zones across the vast country, which are all permanently on winter time.

 For a list of celebrated dates in Russia, see our guide to Russia’s festivals and dates.